 Omega-3 DHA (“Omega-3’s”)

-Omega-3 DHA is a special kind of healthy fat that helps build your baby’s brain and eyes.
+The omega-3 fatty acid docosahexaenoic acid, or DHA, is a special kind of healthy fat that helps build your baby’s brain and eyes.
 During the last trimester, a fetus’s brain and nervous system rapidly develops, requiring about 65 mg/day of DHA.
 The heightened demand for DHA continues to two years of age.
-Omega-3s DHA also nourishes moms’ brain health and may prevent depression during and after pregnancy.
+Omega-3 DHA also nourishes moms’ brain health and may prevent depression during and after pregnancy.

+The most widely available dietary source of omega-3 DHA is fish.
 Fish like salmon, canned or pouch tuna, sardines, trout, and anchovies are rich in omega-3 DHA.
-Fortified foods like DHA eggs are another source.
+Fortified foods like DHA eggs are another dietary source.

 Protein is needed to build a baby’s skin, muscle, hair, and bones.
 Moms-to-be need about 25 extra grams of protein every day to support their growing baby.